CUB: Benchmarking Context Utilisation Techniques for Language Models: CUB: A Context Utilisation Benchmark

-\paragraph{CounterFact} To construct a CounterFact dataset with counterfactual contexts, we first identify samples from LAMA that have been memorised by Pythia 6.9B, following the approach by \citet{saynova2025factrecallheuristicspure}.
-We base the CounterFact dataset on Pythia to obtain a set of samples likely to have been memorised by all \textsc{CUB} models, since LMs have been found to memorise more facts as they grow in size \citep{saynova2025factrecallheuristicspure}.
-We confirm this in \Cref{app:data-collection}; all \textsc{CUB} LMs are found to have memorised at least 70\% of the CounterFact samples.
-Based on the known fact triplets, we sample conflicting contexts following the approach of \citet{meng2022locating}.
-We also sample gold contexts that simply state the correct triplet.
-For the irrelevant contexts, we randomly sample fact triplets unrelated to the sample query.
+\paragraph{CounterFact} To construct a CounterFact dataset, we first identify base fact triplets (e.g., ``Barack Obama - was born in - Hawaii.'') from LAMA \citep{petroni-etal-2019-language} that have been memorised by Pythia 6.9B, following the approach by \citet{saynova2025factrecallheuristicspure}.
+We base the CounterFact dataset on facts memorised by Pythia 6.9B to obtain a set of triplets likely to have been memorised by all \textsc{CUB} models, since LMs have been found to memorise more facts as they grow in size \citep{saynova2025factrecallheuristicspure}.
+We confirm this in \Cref{app:data-collection}; all \textsc{CUB} LMs are found to have memorised at least 70\% of the underlying fact triplets.
+These memorised fact triplets serve as the gold contexts.
+Based on them, we also sample conflicting contexts (e.g., replacing ``Hawaii'' with ``France'') following the approach of \citet{meng2022locating}.
+For the irrelevant contexts, we randomly sample fact triplets unrelated to the target query.

 \paragraph{NQ} The gold context samples are simply the original NQ samples.
-For the collection of samples with conflicting contexts, we follow a substitution approach inspired by the method of \citet{longpre-etal-2021-entity}.
-We create conflicting contexts that promote a different answer simply by taking the gold context and substituting the gold answer in the context.
-The substitute answer is sampled to yield coherent conflicting contexts, and to have a different meaning compared to the gold answer.
+For the collection of samples with conflicting contexts, we use a substitution approach following \citet{longpre-etal-2021-entity}.
 For the collection of samples with irrelevant contexts, we apply a LM re-ranker to identify the most relevant non-gold paragraph from the Wikipedia page in which the gold context was found.
-With this approach, we collect irrelevant contexts representative of real-world RAG scenarios.
+With this approach, we collect irrelevant adversarial contexts representative of real-world RAG scenarios.

-\paragraph{DRUID} The <claim, evidence> samples of DRUID have been manually annotated for stance of the evidence (supports, refutes, insufficient or irrelevant).
+\paragraph{DRUID} The $\langle$claim, evidence$\rangle$ samples of DRUID have been manually annotated for stance of the evidence (supports, refutes, insufficient or irrelevant).
 We map stance to context type as described in \Cref{app:data-collection}.
-No context synthesis is necessary for the DRUID samples as they, by virtue of utilising naturally occurring samples from a RAG pipeline, already contain samples representative of gold, conflicting and irrelevant contexts.
-Moreover, since DRUID represents a reasoning task, asking the model whether provided evidence supports the claim under consideration (True or False), or is insufficient (None), the output space for the DRUID samples is limited to three tokens (True, False or None).
+Since DRUID represents a reasoning task, asking the model whether provided evidence supports the claim under consideration (True or False), or is insufficient (None), the output space for the samples is limited to three tokens.